 COVID-19 and MS

-MS Ireland has been closely following developments in relation to COVID-19.
-This is a rapidly evolving situation which we will continue to monitor carefully.
-We have consulted with neurologists, our friends at MS Trust UK and other patient organisations to ensure we are providing you with up-to-date, relevant and expert information.
-Below is initial information based on our current knowledge.
-This will be under continuous review as our knowledge of the virus improves.
+Throughout this pandemic, MS Ireland have been carefully following developments regarding COVID-19 and MS. We have consulted with neurologists, our friends at MS Trust UK and other to ensure we are providing up-to-date, relevant and expert information.
+Below, is the information we have currently.
+This will be under continuous review as our knowledge expands and develops.

-People experiencing symptoms suggestive of MS may experience delays in accessing an expert neurologist and appropriate investigations due to the impact of COVID-19.
-Neurology centers are taking steps to mitigate potential issues to and will where possible, aim to carry out appropriate investigations in a timely manner in line with international guidelines.
+People experiencing symptoms suggestive of MS may experience delays in accessing neurology services due to the impact of COVID-19.
+Neurology centres have taken steps to mitigate potential issues and will, where possible, aim to carry out appropriate investigations in a timely manner in line with international guidelines.

-Those on disease-modifying therapies should remain on their treatment unless they are instructed by their neurologist to stop taking it.
-Further information on the various medications can be found later in this document.
+Those on disease-modifying therapies should remain on their treatments unless they are instructed by their neurologist to stop taking it.
+Further information can be found later in this document.

 Relapses should be reported to your neurology team who can provide advice.

-A relapse involves new or returning worsening symptoms lasting more than 24 hours.
+A relapse involves the onset of a new symptom or worsening of symptoms for a period exceeding 24 hours in the absence of infection.
 Tiredness, heat, stress and infection can cause the temporary worsening of MS symptoms and this is not classed as a relapse.

 Please see here for information on identifying a relapse can be found here https://www.ms-society.ie/sites/default/files/2019-06/Relapse_Infographic.pdf